Vision – To create a learning environment in which students can gain Computing skills, enabling them to stand out in a technological society.

 In Years 7 and 8 Computing is taught in discrete lessons.

-They follow a scheme that allows them to learn new skills and build upon existing.
+They follow a scheme that allows them to learn new skills and build upon existing skills and knowledge.

 At Key Stage 3 students experience 1 lesson a week of taught Computing.